OutSystems/OutSystems.SetupTools/docs/Get-OSServerInstallDir.md

 # Get-OSServerInstallDir

 ## SYNOPSIS
-Returns where the Outsystems platform server is installed.
+Returns where the OutSystems platform server is installed.

 ## SYNTAX